Tracking Truth with Liquid Democracy: Introduction

 \section{Introduction}

-\emph{Fluid democracy} (also known as \emph{liquid democracy}) is a voting paradigm that is conceptually situated between \emph{direct democracy}, in which voters have direct influence over decisions, and \emph{representative democracy}, where voters choose delegates who represent them for a period of time.
-Under fluid democracy, voters have a choice: they can either vote directly on an issue similar to direct democracy, or they can delegate their vote to another voter, entrusting them to vote on their behalf.
-The defining feature of fluid democracy is that these delegations are \emph{transitive}: if voter 1 delegates to voter 2 and voter 2 delegates to voter 3, then voter 3 votes (or delegates) on behalf of all three voters.
+\emph{Liquid democracy} is a voting paradigm that is conceptually situated between \emph{direct democracy}, in which voters have direct influence over decisions, and \emph{representative democracy}, where voters choose delegates who represent them for a period of time.
+Under liquid democracy, voters have a choice: they can either vote directly on an issue like in direct democracy, or delegate their vote to another voter, entrusting them to vote on their behalf.
+The defining feature of liquid democracy is that these delegations are \emph{transitive}: if voter 1 delegates to voter 2 and voter 2 delegates to voter 3, then voter 3 votes (or delegates) on behalf of all three voters.

-In recent years, fluid democracy has gained prominence around the world.
+In recent years, liquid democracy has gained prominence around the world.
 The most impressive example is that of the German Pirate Party, which adopted the \emph{LiquidFeedback} platform in 2010~\citep{kling2015voting}.
-Other political parties, such as the Net Party in Argentina and Flux in Australia, have run on the wily promise that, once elected, their representatives would be essentially controlled by voters through a fluid democracy platform.
-Companies are also exploring the use of fluid democracy for corporate governance; Google, for example, has run a proof-of-concept experiment~\citep{hardt2015google}.
+Other political parties, such as the Net Party in Argentina and Flux in Australia, have run on the wily promise that, once elected, their representatives would be essentially controlled by voters through a liquid democracy platform.
+Companies are also exploring the use of liquid democracy for corporate governance; Google, for example, has run a proof-of-concept experiment~\citep{hardt2015google}.
+Blockchain systems have also been experimenting with related weighted decentralized voting systems~\citep{benhaim2023scaling, li2023liquid}.

-Practitioners, however, recognize that there is a potential flaw in fluid democracy, namely, the possibility of \emph{concentration of power}, in the sense that certain voters amass an enormous number of delegations, giving them pivotal influence over the final decision.
+Practitioners, however, recognize that there is a potential flaw in liquid democracy, namely, the possibility of \emph{concentration of power}, in the sense that certain voters amass a relatively large number of delegations, giving them pivotal influence over the final decision.
 This scenario seems inherently undemocratic\emdash and it is not a mere thought experiment.
-Indeed, in the LiquidFeedback platform of the German Pirate Party, a linguistics professor at the University of Bamberg received so many delegations that, as noted by Der Spiegel,\footnote{ http://www.spiegel.de/international/germany/liquid-democracy-web-platform-makes-professor-most-powerful-pirate-a-818683.html} his ``vote was like a decree.''
+Indeed, in the LiquidFeedback platform of the German Pirate Party, a linguistics professor at the University of Bamberg received so many delegations that, as noted by Der Spiegel,\footnote{ See \url{https://tinyurl.com/y52j6nfs}.} his ``vote was like a decree.''